 There’s a big difference between that and a child repeatedly telling you that their biological sex does not match their internal identity.
 Transgender and gender non-conforming kids are: consistent, insistent, and persistent.
 They consistently identify as one gender, they don’t waffle back and forth.
 They are insistent about that identity and get upset when mis-identified.
-They identify this way over a long period of time.
+They persist – they identify this way over a long period of time.
 (Source)

 If you are cisgender, you may not be able to really understand a transgender person.
 For me, as a cisgender woman, I have truly never questioned my identity – I’ve always known I was female, always been comfortable with other people treating me as female, and offended if someone mistakenly thought I was a boy.
 But imagine what it would be like if I felt that way as strongly as I do but I happened to have been born into a body with a penis.
 Imagine the challenges of that experience!

 Transgender people often experience gender dysphoria, a distressing disconnect between the sex assigned them at birth, and their internal identity.
 Every time they look at their body, it feels wrong to them.
 Every time someone refers to them by the wrong pronoun, they may squirm inside.
 For some transgender people, this sensation is mild and manageable, but for many it is not.
 Transgender girls may talk about a desire to cut their penises off.
 Transgender boys may begin self-harming as their breasts begin to grow.
-Many transgender people (41%) attempt suicide to escape the pain of dysphoria.
+Many transgender people (41%) attempt suicide, often to escape the pain of dysphoria.

 If a child says they are transgender, we don’t need to know whether they will always identify that way.
-But, in that moment, we should listen to our children tell us about who they are, so we can provide the best possible support.
+But, in that moment, we can listen to our children tell us about who they are, so we can provide the best possible support.
 Trying to change a child’s identity, by denial or punishment or whatever, doesn’t work, and can do long-term harm.

 Amongst transgender people, rejection by their families can lead to depression and other mental health problems, homelessness, behaviors that put their health at risk, and suicide.